-Someone is behaving in an antisocial manner if:
+Someone is behaving in an anti-social manner if:

-- they are acting in a manner that is causing, or is likely to cause, alarm or distress, or
+they are acting in a manner that is causing, or is likely to cause, alarm or distress, or

-- they are doing several things over a period of time that cause, or are likely to cause, alarm or distress to at least one person living in another household.
+they are doing several things over a period of time that cause, or are likely to cause, alarm or distress to at least one person living in another household

 In order for us to take appropriate action, we will look for as much detail from you about the incident you are reporting.
-We may write to your surrounding neighbours to gather more information that will collaborate your report.
-If appropriate, we will seek the assistance of Police Scotland or Community Safety Glasgow Noise Team.
+We may write to your surrounding neighbours to gather more information that will corroborate your report.
+If appropriate, we will seek the assistance of Police Scotland or the Community Safety Glasgow Noise Team.